How to Make Beautiful Puff Pastry Apple Roses

 • Place the rolled dough in a regular muffin cup.
 If using a silicone mold, there's no need to grease it.
 However, if using a different type of mold, make sure to grease it with coconut oil or plant-based butter (or use a cooking spray).

 • Place the tin directly on the middle shelf and bake it at 180°c for forty minutes until fully cooked.
-Turn off the heat and leave inside the oven for a further five minutes.
+Turn off the heat and leave IT inside the oven for a further five minutes.

 • This step is completely optional, but if you’d like, you can dust the apple roses with confectioners' sugar just before baking.
 This adds a touch of sweetness to enhance their flavor and helps create a delicate caramelized glaze as they bake.
 It also gives the roses a more polished and visually appealing finish, making them look even prettier.